Dave9400/HODLRaceDAO/contracts/CONTRACTREVIEW.md

 **Purpose:** Initialize contract with token address and authorized signer

 **Functionality:**
-- Sets the NASCORN ERC20 token address (immutable)
+- Sets the APEX ERC20 token address (immutable)
 - Sets the backend signer address that can attest to iRacing stats (immutable)
 - Sets deployer as owner for emergency functions (immutable)